7 Affordable Omakase Restaurants To Visit With Your Valentine

 (1) Moss Cross Tokyo

-Chef Masuyama’s masterpiece is the Signature Shokado-9, a 9-course symphony of small bites that intricately paint a colourful and immersive narrative, inspired by his diverse travelling experiences.
+Chef Masuyama’s masterpiece is the Signature Shokado-9 ($44++), a 9-course symphony of small bites that intricately paint a colourful and immersive narrative, inspired by his diverse travelling experiences.
 The Signature Shokado-9 is available on all courses.

 We thoroughly enjoyed the Shokado-9 which teased our palates through a diverse range of flavours present in each of the 9 small bites.
 We enjoyed the Chutoro Wasabi Tartar- the thick and fresh chutoro paired very well with the spicy and appetising wasabi tartar.
 Do note that the dishes are subject to change according to seasonal availability of ingredients.

 Conclude your meal on a sweet note, every menu is rounded off with a delectable dessert.
-Opt for the lovely Mizuyokan White Chocolate and Beans Cannelloni with Elderflower Jelly, the see-through soft azuki bean jelly with smooth bean paste with edible flowers certainly tasted as good as it looked.
+We had the Mizuyokan White Chocolate and Beans Cannelloni with Elderflower Jelly, the see-through soft azuki bean jelly with smooth bean paste with edible flowers certainly tasted as good as it looked.

 Moss Cross Tokyo